Alwein/militant-wrapper/README.md

 ### How to update url for the app ?
 1. Update `env/.env` with the new url
 2. Update `remote_url` in remote config
+3. Upload a new PROD_RUNTIME_ENV_B64 to github secrets
-3. Release a new version of the app
+4. Release a new version of the app

 ⚠️ For hotfix, you can only update the `remote_url` but you need to release a new version of the app since firebase remote config is not updated with 100% of the users.

+### How to deploy the app ?
+Run `sh ./scripts/release.sh <version_number>`
+Example: `sh ./scripts/release.sh 1.0.0`

+// TODO: Ajouter un onboarding + notifs